 Kathmandu is packed with coffee shops and bars – both international and local – of various formats which indicates the rapid growth of coffee industry and coffee culture in Nepal which was almost non-existent even in 10-15 years back in a primarily tea drinking country where coffee was considered as the drink of tourists and westerners and found only in the menu of specialized restaurants and five star hotels catering to tourists & expatriates.

-I have traveled to Nepal extensively both for work and leisure in last few years.
+I have traveled to Nepal extensively both for work and leisure in the last few years.
 Wrapping up my day’s work with a big cup of cappuccino or double espresso shot with a piece of my favorite confectionery has been a regular ritual of my business trips.
 It was during one of those trips when I discovered the magic of Himalayan organic coffee.
 The very first sip of coffee on a chilly winter evening refreshed me instantaneously and made me feel like I was ready to start my day all over again.
 The deep, intense taste and aroma still linger and whenever I am in Nepal, fresh locally produced organic Himalayan coffee is my first choice of beverage.

-One of my favorite spots to get my caffeine fix is Himalayan Java cafe located in touristy Thamel area in Kathmandu, which uses only 100% organic Nepal Arabica beans which are freshly roasted and brewed by their baristas.
-The warm and informal ambiance, along with the wide range of regular and gourmet organic Himalayan coffees in various blends make this place a very popular hangout for tourists, expats, and the local populace.
+One of my favorite spots to get my caffeine fix is Himalayan Java Cafe located in the touristy Thamel area in Kathmandu, which uses only 100% organic Nepal Arabica beans which are freshly roasted and brewed by their baristas.
+The warm and informal ambiance, along with the wide range of regular and gourmet organic Himalayan coffees in various blends, makes this place a very popular hangout for tourists, expats, and the local populace.

-Apart from the Himalayan Java cafe, another highly recommended place for organic Himalayan coffee and gourmet food in town in Roadhouse cafe in Thamel, Kathmandu.
+Apart from the Himalayan Java Cafe, another highly recommended place for organic Himalayan coffee and gourmet food in town is the Roadhouse Cafe in Thamel, Kathmandu.